geo-frontend/nlmaps/README.md

     //ES2015 Modules
     import nlmaps from 'nlmaps';

 Leaflet, Google Maps, Mapbox, or OpenLayers will also need to be available in your final web browser scope.
-One way you can do this is to install a package that wraps your map library for Node; in that case `npm install -S` it (for example, [leaflet-headless](https://www.npmjs.com/package/leaflet-headless), [google-maps](https://www.npmjs.com/package/google-maps) or [openlayers](https://www.npmjs.com/package/openlayers)).
-You can also include it as a script in the html file that loads your final app output.
+One way you can do this is to install a package that wraps your map library for Node; in that case `npm install -S` it (for example, [leaflet](https://www.npmjs.com/package/leaflet), [google-maps](https://www.npmjs.com/package/google-maps) or [openlayers](https://www.npmjs.com/package/openlayers)).
+You can also include it as a script in the HTML-file that loads your final app output.

 **Note on using Mapbox:** if you are using the Mapbox library, follow the instructions for Leaflet.
 Since Mapbox includes the Leaflet library it will work the same.